Top questions about Cannabis 2.0: edibles, extracts, and topicals

 Are vaporizer cartridges reusable?

 Some vaporizers are rechargeable and can therefore be reused for as long as the battery allows.
 Other vaporizers are intended for limited-time use only.
+Cartridges alone, like the ones made to fit 510-thread batteries, are not refillable afterwards.
 Please refer to the product’s packaging or online description for information about the vaporizer and its intended usage.

 Will there be any high-CBD edible or extract products?